sebastianperezv/Heart-disease-project/README.md

 * **Random Forest** (`RandomForestClassifier`)

 ### Final Result
-Although the 95% accuracy goal was not met, the best performance was achieved with:
+Although the 95% accuracy goal was not achieved, the best performance was achieved with:

 > **Model:** `LogisticRegression()`
 > **Accuracy:** **86%**

 ---

-## 🛠️ Technologies Used (Tecnologías Utilizadas)
+## 🛠️ Technologies Used

 * **Language:** Python
 * **Data Analysis:** `Pandas`, `NumPy`, `Seaborn`